nathan-bottomley/eleventy-plugin-podcaster.com/content/index.md

 - In the data directory, create a `podcast.json` file.
 This will contain information about your podcast and its site — at the very least, its title, the site URL, a description, its language, and its category.

-- In the input directory, create an `episodePosts` directory.
+- In the input directory, create an `episode-posts` directory.
 This directory will contain a post for each episode, a post which includes information about the episode, including its title, date, episode number and show notes.

-- Optionally, in the input directory, create an `episodeFiles` directory for your episode MP3 files.
+- Optionally, in the input directory, create an `episode-files` directory for your episode MP3 files.

 ### 3. Create the website pages